Customs releases guidelines for implementation of zero duty on food imports - Businessday NG

-The Nigeria Customs Service has released guidelines for the implementation of zero import duty on food products.
+President Bola Tinubu, on Wednesday, approved the implementation of zero percent import duty and exemption of value-added tax (VAT) on basic food items.

-President Bola Ahmed Tinubu approved the regulation for the implementation of a zero percent duty rate (0 percent) and value added tax (VAT) exemption on selected basic food items .

-This policy is effective from 15th July 2024 and will remain in force until 31st December 2024.
+“This is to confirm that His Excellency, Mr. President has approved the implementation of Zero percent duty rate (0 percent) and Value Added Tax (VAT) exemption on the under-listed basic food items with effect from 15th July, 2024 until the 31st day of December 2024,” the circular read.

 He said that only companies with filed annual returns and financial statements and paid taxes are eligible to participate, noting that the firm must have filed annual returns and financial statements and paid taxes and statutory payroll obligations for the past five years.